dikaia-ai/weekender-blog/content/posts/bayesian/01-intro.md

 ## 0. Problem: Total Effect of Race on CMPD Arrests

 Load the data and aggregate for counts.
+To simplify this analysis, we'll examine only one month (June, 2017).
+First, we'll load our data and then keep only stops with White/Black individuals as well as Reason for the stop based on certain stops.

 ``` r
 library(tidyverse)